ddspringle/framework-one-secure-auth/README.md

 * Includes functions for checking for, adding, removing and importing watched IP's
 * Managing watched/blocked IPs by catching common parameter tampering/sql injection attacks
 * Added optional `addDate` true/false parameter to uberHash function to append the current date to the input value on hash
-* NEW! 'dummy' cookies for the purpose of further obfuscating which cookie is used for session management
+* 'dummy' cookies for the purpose of further obfuscating which cookie is used for session management
+* Repeatable form encryption for ajax populated and javascript selected form fields
+* BaseBean with convenience functions for populating primary key data and CSRF fields in urls and forms (respectively)
 * NEW!
-Repeatable form encryption for ajax populated and javascript selected form fields
-* NEW!
-BaseBean with convenience functions for populating primary key data and CSRF fields in urls and forms (respectively)
+Page caching and flushing capabilities added for static views (for [NVCFUG Preso](https://www.meetup.com/nvcfug/events/236791823/)) - use url param `flushCache` to flush

 This code was put together for the `ColdFusion: Code Security Best Practices` presentation by Denard Springle at [NCDevCon 2015](http://www.ncdevcon.com) and is a good basic starting point if you need to create a secure application using fw/1.